 The Taishoff Advocacy, Technology, and Public Service Institute emphasizes trial and appellate advocacy.
 Practicing lawyers on our full-time and adjunct faculty share their experiences and provide a professional framework for the ethical and practical dimensions of practice, including e-discovery, pretrial litigation, forensics, and other important areas.
 In the Intensive Trial Advocacy Program and the Moe Levine Trial Advocacy Society, students build advocacy skills from initial client interview to summation.
 The Taishoff Institute also supports our Veterans’ Clinic, the first of its kind in the nation.

-Students and faculty work together through the Global Environmental and Natural Resources Law Institute to promote environmental interests locally and globally.
+Students and faculty work together through the Environmental Rights Institute to promote environmental interests locally and globally.
 The Institute sponsors a distinguished speakers series and opportunities for collaborative research on issues ranging from climate change to constitutionalism.
 Celebrating its 25th anniversary, the clinic works in state and federal administrative and judicial forums.
 Faculty scholarship in this area has broken ground in sustainability, climate change, environmental citizen suits, energy, international law, toxic torts, and constitutional law.
 Our focus is global, experiential, and interdisciplinary.

 The Family Health Law & Policy Institute engages and serves the community by promoting knowledge, providing specialized legal training, and influencing law and policy development that support the health of all families.
 We produce innovative scholarship and promote rigorous discussion of the issues in conferences, workshops, and other forums.
 Our strong, collaborative relationships with leaders and policymakers in family and health law empower students with the legal knowledge, skills, and experience to improve families’ health outcomes.
 Through a robust field component, students acquire valuable experience in a variety of settings, including hospitals, schools, and government agencies.